SaltyMole/ft_transcendence/README.md

 **Pauline — Frontend**
 Built the majority of the frontend application: component architecture, routing, styling, and the canvas-based weapon drawing interface.

-**Lucas — Front/Back Communication & Custom Mouse**
+**Lucas — Custom Mouse**
-Worked on the communication layer between frontend and backend, and designed a custom in-game mouse/cursor component.
+Built **flemme.ai**, the project's custom hardware module: a USB Etch-A-Sketch-style controller (custom PCB designed in KiCad, 3D-printed enclosure, and C/C++ firmware on an ATmega32U4) that drives the drawing canvas as a plug-and-play USB HID mouse, complete with an animated reactive OLED face and accelerometer-based "shake to clear" gesture — built and soldered at 42Paris's LabElec with support from the 42Chips association.

 ---